Is the call of caipirinhas, Capacopana, Carnival, tropical sunshine and samba luring you in?

 Well, before you can fully access all the wonders Brazil has to offer, there may be one thing you need more than sunscreen and mosquito repellant: Brazilian Portuguese skills.

-While Brazilian and European Portuguese have some clear overlap, there are also many notable differences, including different grammar rules, vocabulary (including slang) and pronunciation keys.
+While Brazilian and European Portuguese have some clear overlap, there are also many notable differences, including grammar rules, vocabulary words (including slang) and pronunciations.

-Don’t fret, though!
-There are some amazing resources out there to help you hone in on Brazilian Portuguese.
-We’re going to share with you 15 of our favorites!
+There are plenty of amazing resources out there to help you hone your Brazilian Portuguese, but I’m going to share 15 of my favorites!